eclipse-sumo/sumo/docs/web/docs/Models/Electric.md

 A charging station is a surface defined on a lane in which the vehicles equipped with a battery are charged.
 The basic structure and parameters of bus stops were used for the implementation of charging stations.
+A charging station can be converted to a gas station by setting the **chargeType** attribute to `fuel`.
+Then electric vehicles cannot charge there anymore.

 | key                 | Value Type | Value range                                                                                | Default   | Description         |
 | ------------------- | ---------- | -------------------------------- | --------- | ----------------------------------------------------------------------------- |